ethanpailes/rfcs/text/0000-packages-as-namespaces.md

 giving itself a name of the form `parent1::>parent2::>...::>parentn::>crate_name`.
-Each prefix of the name which begins and ends with an identifier SHOULD name another crate.
+Each prefix of the name which begins and ends with an identifier should name another crate.
 Rust the language does not make an effort to enforce this, but `crates.io` does.
 A crate name containing the crate path separator can be used in all the same places that a crate name without